Author’s H-Index

 SCOPUS

-Citation data only for the records indexed by database.
+• The citation data is only for records indexed by the database.

 • American bias.